uk000/goto/README.md

 | POST      | /client/results/clear                 | Clear previously accumulated invocation results |
 | POST      | /client/results/all/{enable}          | Enable/disable collection of cumulative results across all targets.
 This gives high level overview of all traffic, but at a performance overhead.
 Disabled by default. |
 | POST      | /client/results/invocations/{enable}          | Enable/disable collection of results by invocations.
 This gives more detailed visibility into results per invocation but has performance overhead.
 Disabled by default. |

+#### Timeline Events related to target invocation
+- `Target Added`: an invocation target was added
+- `Targets Removed`: one or more invocation targets were removed
+- `Targets Cleared`: all invocation targets were removed
+- `Tracking Headers Added`: headers added for tracking against invocation responses
+- `Tracking Headers Removed`: one or more tracking headers were removed
+- `Tracking Headers Cleared`: all tracking headers were removed
+- `CA Cert Stored`: CA cert was added for validating TLS cert presented by target
+- `CA Cert Removed`: CA cert was removed
+- `Results Cleared`: all collected invocation results were cleared
+- `Target Invoked`: one or more invocation targets were invoked
+- `Targets Stopped`: one or more invocation targets were stopped
+- `Invocation Started`: invocation started for a target
+- `Invocation Finished`: invocation finished for a target
+- `Invocation Response Status`: Either first invocation response received, or the HTTP response status was different from previous response from a target during an invocation
+- `Invocation Repeated Response Status`: All HTTP responses after the first response from a target where the response status code was same as previous are accumulated and reported in summary.
+This event is sent out when the next response is found to carry a different response status code, or if all requests to a target completed for an invocation.
+- `Invocation Failure`: Event reported upon first failed request, or if a request fails after previous successful request.
+- `Invocation Repeated Failure`: All request failures after a failed request are accumulated and reported in summary, either when the next request succeeds or when the invocation completes.

 #### Client Target JSON Schema